enso-org/enso/docs/syntax/imports.md

    words `export all hiding`, followed by a coma-separated list of names to be excluded from the export.
 For example:
    ```
-   from Base.Data.List export all hiding from_vector, Nil
+   from Standard.Base.Data.List export all hiding from_vector, Nil
    ```

 In essence, an export allows the user to "paste" the contents of the module